Australia: Big Tech firms unveil anti-disinformation code | DW | 22.02.2021

-A lobby group representing Facebook and Google has said members would do more to label and remove false content.
-Australian lawmakers have said they would not change a proposal to make the companies pay news outlets.
+An Australian lobby group for Facebook and Google has said its members would do more to label and remove false content.
+Lawmakers have said they would not change a proposal to make the companies pay news outlets.

+More than two-thirds of Australians have expressed concern over the prevalence of online misinformation

-Big Tech firms in Australia unveiled a host of new regulations on Monday to curb the spread of disinformation online, following pressure from lawmakers.
+Big Tech firms in Australia have unveiled a host of new regulations to curb the spread of disinformation online, following pressure from lawmakers.

 Online advocates across the globe have called for greater regulations regarding disinformation in recent years, particularly as the amount of false content increased substantially during the coronavirus pandemic.

-Under the voluntary code, the companies also commit to identifying and stopping unidentified accounts, or "bots," disseminating content, as well as informing users of the origins of content and publishing an annual transparency report.
+Under the voluntary code, the companies have also committed to identifying and stopping unidentified accounts, or "bots," disseminating content, as well as informing users of the origins of content and publishing an annual transparency report.

 "All signatories commit to safeguards to protect Australians against harm from online disinformation and misinformation, and adopting a range of scalable measures that reduce its spread and visibility," DIGI said in a statement.